Hornflakes/cpp-weather-scraping/README.md

 # fast-weather-scraping

-This repo contains a weather web scraping C++ script (code, .exe and .bat) I made for my dad.
+This repo contains a weather web scraping C++ script (code and .bat) I made for my dad.

 He records and analyzes weather data for our orchard. 🍇🌳🍐🍑🍎🍒